wely/DevCamp/HOL/dotnet/04-devops-ci/README.md

     <add key="AAD_GRAPH_SCOPES" value="openid email profile offline_access Mail.ReadWrite Mail.Send User.Read User.ReadBasic.All" />
     <add key="GRAPH_API_URL" value="https://graph.microsoft.com" />
     ```

+1. Compile the solution and make sure it works.

 1. On the Team Explorer tab, select the changes view by clicking on `Changes`.
 You may be prompted to confirm your user name.

     ![image](./media/2017-06-21_14_21_00.png)